Air Vent Cover Specifications

-Air Vent Cover provides a unique approach to pest control.
+Air Vent covers provide a unique approach to pest control.
 This preventative approach will get rid of mice by stopping the mouse from entering your property in the first place.

-Air Vent Cover grills must not be used to cover air vents which are being used for the ventilation of gas appliances.
-The mesh may become blocked with dust, leaves, dirt etc which would restrict or even block air flow and increase the risk of the carbon monoxide poisoning.
+Air Vent Cover grills must not be used to cover air vents that are being used for the ventilation of gas appliances.
+The mesh may become blocked with dust, leaves, dirt etc which would restrict or even block airflow and increase the risk of carbon monoxide poisoning.

 How to Fix Air Vent Cover to your Brickwork

 There are two main methods of fixing Air Vent Cover airbrick grills:

 - Use a caulking gun, brush off, or wash away any dirt, moss or loose brick and allow to dry.